strangerstudios/pmpro-membership-manager-role/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-gift-levels/issues

 == Changelog ==
+= 0.3.3 - 2024-02-29 =
+* ENHANCEMENT: Improved capability support for Paid Memberships Pro 3.0+
+* ENHANCEMENT: Added localization to the plugin to make strings translatable.

 = .3.2 =
 * BUG FIX/ENHANCEMENT: Added the pmpro_dashboard capability so users will have access to the new dashboard in PMPro version 2.0+.
 * BUG FIX/ENHANCEMENT: Now allowing Super Admins on multisite installs to edit admin users.